go-aah/docs/aah-cli-tool.md

 ## Command: new

 `new` command, alias `n` - helps you to quick start new aah Web and API application.
-It is interactive command.
-Just provide an appropriate inputs.
+It is an interactive command.
+Just provide an appropriate inputs and choices.

 ```cfg
 aah new